 As the world's premier aviation and aerospace institution, Embry-Riddle Aeronautical University's research capacity in cybersecurity has expanded tremendously to now include emphasis in related fields such as aerial systems, aeronautical navigation and avionics, network security and forensics, and applied cryptography.

 The field of cybersecurity is facing continual growth.
-Embry-Riddle Worldwide has undertaken efforts to address this need through advancing curricular offerings in addition to long-standing research efforts looking at areas from the vulnerability of mobile devices and unmanned aerial systems (drones) to cloud computing security and eHealth privacy.
+Embry-Riddle Worldwide has undertaken efforts to address this need through advancing curricular offerings in addition to long-standing research efforts looking at areas from the vulnerability of mobile devices and uncrewed and autonomous systems (drones) to cloud computing security and eHealth privacy.

 In addition to our research, the Worldwide Campus has successfully integrated cybersecurity concepts throughout the multidisciplinary curriculum.